-- Click CONFIRM when all parameter settings are complete.
-When you click the CONFIRM button, the following will take place: - The rotating unit moves to its initial scanning position. - The vertical beam activates. - The DAP (Dose Area Product), scan time, and exposure time are displayed on the patient information window(see the figure below).
+- 8. Click CONFIRM when all parameter settings are complete.
+When you click the CONFIRM button, the following will take place: - The rotating unit moves to its initial scanning position. - The vertical beam activates. - The patient information window displays the DAP (Dose Area Product), scan time, and exposure time.